Cygnus Departs Station After Four Month Mission

-Category: Space Hits: 4The Cygnus space freighter is pictured shortly after its release from the Canadarm2 robotic arm above the United States.
+Category: Space Hits: 8The Cygnus space freighter is pictured shortly after its release from the Canadarm2 robotic arm above the United States.
 Credit: NASA TV

 At 12:32 p.m.
 EDT, flight controllers on the ground sent commands to release the Northrop Grumman Cygnus spacecraft from the Canadarm2 robotic arm after earlier detaching Cygnus from the Earth-facing port of the Unity module.
 At the time of release, the station was flying 270 miles over southern Wyoming.